 On the other hand, other companies have little or no growth at all.
 Examples of these are companies like International Business Machines (IBM) and General Electric (GE).
 Therefore, you need to view blue chips with different lenses.

-Also, because of their nature, most of these companies tend to be relatively boring and therefore, not suitable for day trading.
 A good example of this is Berkshire Hathaway, a company that has a market cap of more than $500 billion.
-The firm's class A shares trade at more than $200,000 and they tend to be relatively passive because most of their holders are institutional investors.
+The firm’s class A shares trade at more than $200,000 and they tend to be relatively passive because most of their holders are institutional investors.

-Whythey are not always a good option?
+Why are they not always a good option?

 Further, because of their sizes, these firms have relatively high share prices.
-For example, Amazon's shares trade at more than $3,000 while Visa's shares is at $190.
+For example, Amazon’s shares trade at more than $3,000 while Visa’s shares are at $190.
 Therefore, for an ordinary trader, these companies tend to be relatively unprofitable.
-For example, if you have a $5,000 account that is unleveraged, it will not make sense to trade Amazon's or Berkshire's stock.

 In this case, you can select large companies that have a small stock price.
 And there are many.
 For example, a company like SiriusXM is a global juggernaut with a market cap of more than $25 billion.
-But it's shares trade at just $5!
+But shares trade at just $5!
 Similarly, General Electric shares trade at less than $10.

 Also, you can use brokers that offer fractional shares.
 This is where you trade only small parts of a share.
-For instance, of you have $1000, you can buy $0.005 shares of Berkshire Hathaway.
+For instance, if you have $1000, you can buy $0.005 shares of Berkshire Hathaway.

 Trading the news